jayp/jayp-blog/content/posts/2020-04-08-on-changelogs.md

   failures), we've learnt that we are suckers for grand plans that don't pan out.
 With the current model, we descope feature work to something we can ship in a max of two days.
 Often, it means shipping half-baked features, but it still seems to be working out for us.
-Most customers don't engage with new features right away — they are busy with a hundred other things.
-But when they do, and if they ask us for features we descoped, we can work on them knowing that it is a meaningful change.
-However, just as often, if customers don't even end up using the feature or ask us for different things that we had imagined, we can course correct at a far lower cost.
+When customers engage with the new changes, they often ask us for additional features we had descoped -- but now we can work on them knowing fully that it will be a meaningful change.
+However, just as often, when customers don't even end up using the new features or ask us for entirely different things than we had imagined, we can course correct at a far lower cost.

 It's still early days for us at Herald, but we are totally loving using the changelog as a mechanism to plan our weekly sprints.
 You may have noticed that I didn't even mention that the changelog informs our users about new changes as a benefit— **it is just an added bonus** and not our primary motivating factor.
 Our most engaged users check our changelog religiously and provide us earnest feedback, which we obviously save in our dogfood instance of [Herald](https://www.heraldhq.com).